-A guarantor may need to update its policy for processing underpayments and overpayments received from the Direct Consolidation Loan Program that are intended to pay off a borrower's underlying loan(s).
+A guarantor may need to update its policy for processing underpayments and overpayments received from the Direct Consolidation Loan Program that are intended to payoff to a borrower's underlying loan(s).

-U.S. Department of Education: None.
+U.S. Department of Education:

 To be completed by the Policy Committee